EmPLAYabiltiy Month: Researching Company Culture

 - Virtual team building or social events to maintain camaraderie and forge relationships.

 What tools do teams use to collaborate now that we have remote or hybrid working practices?

 Maintaining or creating a culture with a mix of working practices takes more than just signing up for a corporate Zoom account.
 Different technologies work for different teams and different job functions.
 How much thought and investment into technology, internal communications and process improvement to encourage social interaction and collaboration will point to how well culture is perpetuated whilst people are working away from the physical office.

 - The story of how they have evolved practices.
 You want to hear how they learnt from trying different approaches, invited feedback and developed a framework where everyone can do their job and interact in the best way, for individuals and the company.

 As well as speaking to the people you will be working with, it is a good idea to do some

 further research.
 Review sites such as Glassdoor or Indeed, specifically aimed at employee feedback, as well as more general ones such as Trustpilot or Google, will paint a picture of the working environment.
 If you are interviewing with a smaller company, information may be harder to obtain as there will be fewer employees to provide a broad or balanced overview.
 Other information you can ask for includes the average length of service of employees, as well as speaking to your network about the general reputation of the company in the marketplace.

 We hope that this article has helped you in identifying the right questions to ask to find out all the information you need on company culture.
 As well as this, hopefully, you are able to see the importance of positive company culture and the effects it can have on work life.

 If you are interested in finding out more about Carrington West, after reading this, you can visit their website.
-Carrington West may be particularly of interest to you if you are considering a career in UK highways, transport & infrastructure, town planning, water & environmental, utilities, power & telecoms, building and rail industries, or if you wish to work in recruitment.
+Carrington West may be particularly of interest to you if you are considering a career in UK highways, transport and infrastructure, town planning, water and environmental, utilities, power and telecoms, building and rail industries, or if you wish to work in recruitment.